hickory-dns/hickory-dns/README.md

 ### Debian-based (includes Ubuntu & Raspbian): using apt-get

 ```
+  # note for openssl that a minimum version of 1.0.2 is required for TLS,
+  #  if this is an issue, TLS can be disabled (on the client), see below.
   $ apt-get install openssl
   $ apt-get install libssl-dev
   $ apt-get install libsqlite3-dev